jetmiky/rupiahjs/README.md

 ---

-## ❔Questions
+## ❔ Questions and Improvements

-If you found a bug, having question, or requesting a feature, please don't be hesitate to create new issues.
+If you found bugs, having questions, or requesting features, please don't be hesitate to create new issues.